Bernedoodle puppies litter

 Elbow Dysplasia

 The Bernedoodles are also prone to elbow dysplasia.
-It is a common disease in many dog breeds, Bernedoodles may inherit it from their parent brees.
+It is a common disease in many dog breeds, Bernedoodles may inherit it from their parent breeds.

 Hyperadrenocorticism